Cecil B. DeMille

-Cecil Blount DeMille (/'sɛsəl dəˈmɪl/; August 12, 1881 – January 21, 1959) was an American film director, producer and actor.
+Cecil Blount DeMille (/'sɛsəl dəˈmɪl/; August 12, 1881 – January 21, 1959), often known in popular culture as Mr. DeMille, was an American filmmaker and actor.
 Between 1914 and 1958, he made 70 features, both silent and sound films.
-He is acknowledged as a founding father of the American cinema and the most commercially successful producer-director in film history.
+He is acknowledged as a founding father of American cinema and the most commercially successful producer-director in film history, with many films dominating the box office three or four at a time.
 His films were distinguished by their epic scale and by his cinematic showmanship.
 His silent films included social dramas, comedies, Westerns, farces, morality plays, and historical pageants.
-He was an active Freemason and member of Prince of Orange Lodge #16 in New York City.

-DeMille was born in Ashfield, Massachusetts, and grew up in New York City.
-He began his career as a stage actor in 1900.
-He later moved to writing and directing stage productions, some with Jesse Lasky, who was then a vaudeville producer.
-DeMille's first film, The Squaw Man (1914), was also the first full-length feature film shot in Hollywood.
-Its interracial love story made it commercially successful and it first publicized Hollywood as the home of the U.S. film industry.
-The continued success of his productions led to the founding of Paramount Pictures with Lasky and Adolph Zukor.
-His first biblical epic, The Ten Commandments (1923), was both a critical and commercial success; it held the Paramount revenue record for twenty-five years.
+Born in Ashfield, Massachusetts and raised in New York City, DeMille began his career as a stage actor in 1900.
+He later began to write and direct stage plays, a few with his older brother William de Mille, and some with Jesse L. Lasky, who was then a vaudeville producer.
+DeMille's first film, The Squaw Man (1914), was the first full-length feature film shot in Hollywood.
+Its interracial love story was commercially successful, and the film marked Hollywood as the new home of the U.S. film industry.
+Based on continued film successes, DeMille founded Famous Players Lasky which was later reverse merged into Paramount Pictures with Lasky and Adolph Zukor.
+His first biblical epic, The Ten Commandments (1923), was both a critical and commercial success; it held the Paramount revenue record for 25 years.